-As a responsible homeowner who cares for your lawn, you likely finished last year with vibrant grass that was well prepared to weather the winter.
-Yet, no matter how much you try to protect your lawn, there is always a risk that lawn diseases will develop and spread, damaging your turf as soon as the warm weather returns.
+As a responsible homeowner who cares for your lawn, you were probably thinking that your vibrant grass was well prepared to weather the winter.
+Yet, no matter how much you try to protect your lawn, there is always a risk that lawn diseases will develop and spread after the heavy snow starts falling.

-But not all lawn diseases flourish in warm weather.
+Not all lawn diseases flourish in warm weather.
 Some progress in the dead of winter.
-Chief among these cold weather catastrophes is snow mold, a fungal infection that grows under the extremely low temperatures in Michigan.
+Chief among these cold weather catastrophes is snow mold.
+It’s a fungal infection that grows under the extremely low temperatures in Michigan.

 But by recognizing the signs and symptoms of snow mold and taking the proper precautions against it, you can keep your lawn healthy throughout the winter and the rest of the year.